Medical Evacuation Travel Insurance

 1. Transportation in an emergency

-Medical evacuation insurance can pay for the cost of emergency transportation to the closest suitable treatment facility if you become very ill or wounded while traveling and need prompt attention.
+Medical evacuation insurance can cover the cost of emergency transportation to the nearest appropriate treatment facility if you become very ill or injured while traveling and need prompt attention.
 If necessary for your health, it might also cover the cost of your return to the US.

-Alternatively, if you’ve been treated but need to return to the United States for more treatment or to recover, it may pay for your return airfare.
+Alternatively, if you’ve been treated but need to return to the United States for further treatment or recovery, it may cover your return airfare.

 1. Your return home will be accompanied by a medical escort

-Medical evacuation insurance may cover the cost of medical escort services if you require specialized treatment on your travel back home, such as a medical professional who can provide intravenous medications.
+Medical evacuation insurance may cover the cost of medical escort services if you require specialized treatment during your trip back home, such as intravenous medication.

 1. The cost of bringing a friend or family member to you

-If you are hospitalized while traveling due to an illness or injury covered by your policy, depending on the insurance plan, your medical evacuation travel insurance may pay for a round-trip flight for a friend or family member to come to stay with you.
+If you are hospitalized while traveling due to an illness or injury covered by your policy, your medical evacuation travel insurance may, depending on the plan, pay for a round-trip flight for a friend or family member to come stay with you.

 Who should purchase Medical Evacuation Travel Insurance?